a-m-analytics/ai-marketing-analytics-dashboard/README.md

 - Video metrics such as `video_plays_50`, `video_plays_100`, `thruplays`
 - Prediction columns: `predicted_purchases_value`, `predicted_roas`

-(I converted the original CSV headers to snake_case for the database.)
+(I converted the original CSV headers to snake_case for the database and performed cleansing to get it in the right format.)

 ## How it works (high-level)